henpham/hello-world/README.md

 Hi everyone!

-My name is Henry and I'm an engineer tryin gto learn how to code Python and leverage develop tools.
+My name is Henry and I'm an engineer trying to learn how to code Python and leverage develop tools.
 This morning, I had portugese sausage, eggs, and rice for breakfast.